 SOIL SCI 601 — SPECIAL TOPICS IN SOIL SCIENCE

 Topics in various areas of soil science.

-SOIL SCI/ENTOM/F&W ECOL/M&ENVTOX/PL PATH 606 — COLLOQUIUM IN ENVIRONMENTAL TOXICOLOGY
+SOIL SCI/ENTOM/F&W ECOL/PL PATH 606 — COLLOQUIUM IN ENVIRONMENTAL TOXICOLOGY

 Current topics in molecular and environmental toxicology and problems related to biologically active substances in the environment.
 Topics vary each semester.
 Lectures are by resident and visiting professors and other researchers.

 SOIL SCI 621 — SOIL CHEMISTRY

 Solubility relationships, complex ions, ion exchange and oxidation-reduction reactions in soils.

 Physical properties of soils.
 Water retention and transmission in soils.
 Transport of heat, gas, and solutes.
 Physical environment of soil organisms and soil-plant-water relations.